binhnguyen1984/scyther-1/README.md

 Manual
 ------

-We are currently rewriting the manual.
 The current (incomplete) snapshot of the manual can be found in the following location:

   * [./gui/scyther-manual.pdf](gui/scyther-manual.pdf)